fdv/running-elasticsearch-fun-profit/100-use-cases-reindexing-36-billion-docs/100-use-cases-reindexing-36-billion-docs.md

 This time, we did not use separate virtual machines to host the indexing processes.
 Instead, we decided to run the indexers on the data nodes, read locally and write on their counterpart in the secondary data center.
 Considering a 10Gb link and a 46ms network latency, that solution was acceptable.
 It meant we had 70 machines to both read and write to, allowing maximum parallelism.

-There are many solutions to copy an Elasticsearch index to another, but most of them neither allow splitting one to many or change the data model.
+There are many solutions to copy an Elasticsearch index to another, but most of them neither allow splitting one-to-many or change the data model.
 Unfortunately, the new mapping involved deleting some fields and moving other fields somewhere else.
 Since we did not have the time to build a homemade solution, we decided to go with [Logstash](https://www.elastic.co/products/logstash).

 Logstash has both an Elasticsearch input, for reading, an Elasticsearch output, for writing, and a `transform` filter to change the data model.
 The `input` module accepts a classic Elasticsearch query and the `output` module can be parallelized.

-We ran a few tests on Blackhole to determine which configuration was the best, and ended with 5000 documents scrolls and 10 indexing workers.
+We ran a few tests on Blackhole to determine which configuration was the best and ended with 5000 documents scrolls and 10 indexing workers.

 ![Testing blackhole metrics](images/image10.png)

 Testing with 5000 documents scroll and 10 workers

 For these tests, we were running with a production configuration, which explains the refreshes and segment count madness.
-Indeed, running with 0 replica was faster, but since we're using RAID0, this configuration was a no go.
+Indeed, running with 0 replicas was faster, but since we're using RAID0, this configuration was a no go.

 During the operation, both source and target nodes behaved without problems, specifically on the memory level.